ivonunes/plumekit/docs/testing.md

 PlumeKit apps test natively with [Swift Testing](https://developer.apple.com/documentation/testing).
-The scaffold generates a `Tests/AppTests/` target and the **PlumeTesting** module, which gives each test a fresh, migrated in-memory database, a `TestHTTPClient`, model factories, and response assertions.
+The scaffold generates a `Tests/AppTests/` target and the **PlumeTesting** module, which gives each test a fresh, migrated in-memory database, a `TestHTTPClient`, model factories and response assertions.
 Run them with:

 ```sh
 plumekit test        # → swift test